What is the difference between user testing and user research?

 65% of website visitors wouldn’t submit a form if too much personal information was required

-The primary difference is that user research delves more into your users’ wants and needs.
+UX research delves more into your users’ wants and needs.
 It revolves around the level of empathy you have with them and the way you position what you sell as a solution to their ‘pains and gains’.

 So, where websites are concerned, user research shows whether your pages are proving effective enough at matching specific wants and needs.
 User research also looks more generally at website user behaviours.